 First Methodist Episcopal (as the church was called at the beginning) was part of Mattoon before the town was incorporated.
 In 1855 Rev W. R. Howard, a circuit rider, gathered eight people to form the first Methodist Episcopal society of Mattoon.
 Our first building was erected in 1859 at the corner of 14th Street and Champaign Avenue.

 The cornerstone of the present building was laid on April 10, 1902.
-The church was renovated or expanded many times since to keep up with the needs of the congregation and the community.
+The church has been renovated and expanded many times since to keep up with the needs of the congregation and the community.
 Our most recent renovations have included updating our audio-visual systems for worship, purchasing a new digital organ, and redecorating the interior of the building.
-During this long history we have maintained a presence for Christianity and Methodism in the very heart of Mattoon.
+During this long history, we have maintained a presence for Christianity and Methodism in the very heart of Mattoon.